Table of Contents

 These contaminants are present in all drinking water across the country.
 While they won’t harm your health, most people feel that water tastes much more enjoyable when such contaminants are filtered out.

+The best countertop water filter is usually sleek and compact in design.
 Unlike under sink water filters, which are bulkier and require a more thorough installation, countertop water filters are essentially ready to go from the moment you purchase them.
 This makes them a good option for users looking for a simple means of producing immediate filtered water.

 In the first section of this post we provide countertop water filter reviews of the best products available in 2020.